tarlepp/symfony-flex-backend/doc/XDEBUG.md

 This document contains basic information how you can use [Xdebug](https://xdebug.org/) and [PhpStorm](https://www.jetbrains.com/phpstorm/) within this application.

+And before you start with this section off documentation you really should read [PhpStorm configuration](PHPSTORM.md) documentation first - that way you will have all basic configuration ready.

 ## Table of Contents

 * [What is this?](#what-is-this)